Bruno Koschmider

 Bruno Koschmider (1926 – 2000) was a German entrepreneur in Hamburg, best known for employing the Beatles in the early 1960s.
 He controlled various businesses, such as the Bambi Kino, which was a cinema, the Indra club and the Kaiserkeller.

 Personal life

-Koschmider was born in 1926 in Danzig (Gdańsk) and died in 2000 in Hamburg, Germany.
+Koschmider was born in 1926 in Free City of Danzig (Gdańsk) and died in 2000 in Hamburg, Germany.

 The Beatles

 Allan Williams booked the Beatles (in May 1960) into Koschmider's Indra club.

 The Beatles first played at the Indra club, while living in small, dirty rooms behind the movie screen in the Bambi Kino cinema.
 After the closure of the Indra, they played at the larger Kaiserkeller, also owned by Koschmider.
 In October 1960, they left the Kaiserkeller to work at the "Top Ten Club", which was run by Peter Eckhorn.
 When Paul McCartney and Pete Best went back to the Bambi Kino to get their belongings they found it in total darkness.
 Attaching a condom to a nail on the wall of their room and setting fire to it gave McCartney and Best a source of light, which they used to pack their belongings.
 There was no real damage, but Koschmider reported them for attempted arson.
 McCartney and Best spent three hours in a local jail and were deported, as was George Harrison, for working under the legal age limit.